wagnerde/scTools-py/README.md

 # scTools-py
-A collection of Python scripts for processing and analyzing single-cell RNAseq datasets
+A collection of Python helper functions for scRNAseq data analysis